The General Election results are as follows:

 Kenneth W Sumsion 2,171

 Clark Preston Taylor, Tim Holley, and Ernie John have been elected as councilmembers, with terms beginning January 2024.

 Candidate profiles are available below, with campaign finance statements being posted as required by state law as they become available.
-The first campaign finance statement is due August 29th, and will be posted shortly thereafter.

 Please note that the candidates have been given the opportunity to submit these candidate profiles and statements.
 American Fork City does not endorse these statements or guarantee their truth or accuracy.
 The statements reflect the candidates' view and opinions and not the city's position.

-Years of residence in American Fork: 14
+Years of residence in American Fork: 54